Lewis and Clark's Columbia River

 Bunker Hill ...

-Bunker Hill is located on the Washington side of the Columbia River at River Mile (RM) 55.
+The Bunker Hill community is located high on a bluff on the Washington side of the Columbia River at River Mile (RM) 55.
 Upstream is Germany Creek and the town of Stella.
 Downstream is Abernethy Creek and Mill Creek.
-The high cliffs of Bunker Hill rise above Washington State Highway 4.
+The high cliffs of Bunker Hill area rise above Washington State Highway 4.

 Image, 2007, Bunker Hill, click to enlarge